National delimitation in the Soviet Union

-In the Union of Soviet Socialist Republics (USSR), national delimitation was the process of specifying well-defined national territorial units (Soviet socialist republics [SSR], autonomous Soviet socialist republics [ASSR], autonomous oblasts [provinces], raions [districts] and okrugs [circuits]) from the ethnic diversity of the USSR and its subregions.
+In the Soviet Union, national delimitation was the process of specifying well-defined national territorial units (Union Republics [SSR], Autonomous Soviet Socialist Republics [ASSR], autonomous oblasts [provinces], raions [districts] and okrugs [circuits]) from the ethnic diversity of the USSR and its subregions.

-The Russian-language term for this Soviet state policy was razmezhevanie (национально-территориальное размежевание, natsionalno-territorialnoye razmezhevaniye), which is variously translated in English-language literature as "national-territorial delimitation" (NTD), "demarcation", or "partition".
+The Russian-language term for this Soviet state policy was razmezhevanie (from национально-территориальное размежевание, natsionalno-territorialnoye razmezhevaniye), which is variously translated in English-language literature as "national-territorial delimitation" (NTD), "demarcation", or "partition".
 National delimitation formed part of a broader process of changes in administrative-territorial division, which also changed the boundaries of territorial units, but was not necessarily linked to national or ethnic considerations.

 National delimitation in the USSR was distinct from nation-building (национальное строительство), which typically referred to the policies and actions implemented by the government of a national territorial unit (a nation state) after delimitation.
 In most cases national delimitation in the USSR was followed by korenizatsiya (indigenization).

 Policies of national delimitation in the Soviet Union

-1977 Soviet stamp marking the 50th anniversary of the Turkmen SSR.
+1974 Soviet stamp marking the 50th anniversary of the Turkmen SSR.

 Pre-1917 Russia was a multiethnic empire, not a nation state.
 In the 1905 Duma elections the nationalist parties received only 9 percent of all votes.
 Many non-Russian indigenous ethnic groups in the Russian Empire were classified as inorodtsy (literally meaning "of different, i.e., non-Russian descent").
 After the February Revolution, attitudes in regards to this topic began to change.
 In early 1917, a Socialist Revolutionary publication called Dyelo Naroda, No. 5 called for Russia to be transformed into a federal state along the lines of the United States.
 Specifically, separate constituent units inside of this federal state would be created for the various regions and ethnic groups of Russia (such as Little Russia, Georgia, Siberia, and Turkestan).

 The Soviet Russia that took over from the Russian Empire in 1917 was not a nation-state, nor was the Soviet leadership committed to turning their country into such a state.
 In the early Soviet period, even voluntary assimilation was actively discouraged, and the promotion of the national self-consciousness of the non-Russian populations was attempted.
 Each officially recognized ethnic minority, however small, was granted its own national territory where it enjoyed a certain degree of autonomy, national schools, and national elites.
 A written national language (if it had been lacking), national language planning, native-language press, and books written in the native language came with the national territory, along with cultural institutions such as theaters.

 The attitudes towards many ethnic minorities changed dramatically in the 1930s–1940s under the leadership of Joseph Stalin (despite his own Georgian ethnic roots) with the advent of a repressive policy featuring abolition of the national institutions, ethnic deportations, national terror, and Russification (mostly towards those with cross-border ethnic ties to foreign nation-states in the 1930s or compromised in the view of Stalin during the Great Patriotic War in the 1940s), although nation-building often continued simultaneously for others.